mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/20230102173117-dynamic_programming.md

 <span class="underline">input</span>: an array of [natural]({{< relref "calculus2.md#natural" >}}) numbers <br/>
 <span class="underline">output</span>: a list of k pairs (\\(k \le n/2\\)) of indicies of the form i,i+1 such that none of the indicies of the array appears more than once and the sum \\(\sum A[i]-A[i+1]\\) is maximal <br/>
 example: for the input 12,11,2,4,1,10,8,12 the output should be (11,2),(4,1),(10,8) <br/>
+write an algorithm to find the pairs of indicies as well as the sum <br/>

 <div class="subquestion">